 Occasionally an individual may be interested in receiving a one-time in-depth consult and assessment pertaining to bipolar disorder.
 The motivation for an in-depth assessment may reflect concerns about emerging bipolar disorder symptoms.
 Alternately, an individual may previously have been diagnosed and is now seeking a second opinion regarding the diagnosis.

-The in-depth consultation is approximately three hours in length.
-With several weeks advanced notice the consult is typically scheduled for a Saturday morning.
-The benefit of scheduling this large block of time is the opportunity for thorough discussion and exploration without being limited by the constraints of a double or possibly even a single session.
-Essentially there’s a lot more that can be explored in three hours as opposed to one-and-three-quarter hours.
+The in-depth consultation is approximately 2 to 3 hours in length, depending upon the extent of issues needing discussion.
+These kinds of assessments are usually scheduled for Friday or Saturday mornings.
+The benefit of scheduling an extended assessment entails the opportunity for thorough discussion and exploration without being limited by the constraints of a single session.
 A Saturday morning consult can also be more viable if one is traveling to Charlottesville from another geographic region.
+The cost for the assessment will depend upon the amount of time for the assessment.
+Fees are figured at $160/hr.

 The assessment will cover the following areas: